ibm-cloud-docs/Backup/restore-vsphere.md

 11. Click **Run Restore**.
 12. The restored volumes from the selected virtual machine are mapped as drives on the server where the VRA is running, and are available in a Restore Mount folder.
 Take one of the following steps.
     * Copy files and folders that you want to restore from mapped drives.
     * Share one or more drives with other users.
-Users can then access the UNC share, and copy files and folders that they want to restore.
+Users can then access the Universal Naming Convention (UNC) share, and copy files and folders that they want to restore.
     * Share one or more directories from the Restore Mount folder on the VRA server.
 Users can then access the UNC share, and copy files and folders that they want to restore.